chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 $$

-Before diving in, let's look at how what we are going to prove in this synthetic setting as out calculation of the fundamental group.
+Before diving in, let's look at how what we are going to prove in this synthetic setting our calculation of the fundamental group.
 The final theorem will be[^ls]

 [^ls]: This theorem is named this way because this is really showing a calculation